adelm134/portfolio/README.md

 # portfolio
-Learning HTML, practicing and trying to create something :>
+Trying to create something :>